James O'Connor (rugby union)

-James David O'Connor (born 5 July 1990), often referred to his initials JOC, or nicknames "Rabs" (short for rabbit) and "Peter Pan", is an Australian professional rugby union player who currently plays for Leicester Tigers in England's Premiership Rugby, having played the 2025 Super Rugby Pacific season with the Crusaders.
+James David O'Connor (born 5 July 1990), often referred to his initials JOC, or nicknames "Rabs" (short for rabbit) and "Peter Pan", is an Australian professional rugby union player.
 Known for his versatility on the field, he has played multiple positions in the backline, including wing and fullback.
 However O'Connor's primary position is at fly-half or centre.
-He made his debut with the Perth-based Super Rugby team, the Western Force, and has since played for two other Super Rugby teams (Melbourne Rebels, Queensland Reds).
-O'Connor has also played domestically with English teams London Irish and Sale Sharks, as well as French team Toulon.
+He made his debut with the Perth-based Super Rugby team, the Western Force, and has since played for three other Super Rugby teams; the Melbourne Rebels, Queensland Reds & New Zealand's Crusaders.
+O'Connor has also played domestically with English teams London Irish, Sale Sharks, and Leicester Tigers as well as French team Toulon.

 Making his international debut at 18-years-old for Australia, O'Connor has earned over sixty caps for the Wallabies, and scored more than 270 points.
 O'Connor has competed at two Rugby World Cups and was part of Australia's third-place finish in 2011.